Time for my most common yet most annoying answer ever.

-Is it worth the time and risk to try removing them?
+Is it worth the time and risk to remove them?

 My position is no. In my experience, they won’t give you back nearly as much disk space as you expect, and they’re not impacting system performance if they’re not being used.

-If you’re in a disk space crunch, I’d approach the problem by seeing what’s using the most space first.
+If you’re in a disk space crunch, approach the problem by seeing what’s using the most space.
 You’ll get more space more quickly if you approach it by looking for the space hogs first.
-While it might seem like multiple Visual C++ Redistributable would add up to a lot of space, in practice they don’t, at least not in comparison to other things on your machine.
+While it might seem like multiple Visual C++ Redistributables add up to a lot of space, in practice, they don’t — at least not in comparison to other things on your machine.

-If you’re not running low on disk space, I wouldn’t spend any more time on it.
+If you’re not running low on disk space, I wouldn’t spend any time on it.

-There’s always a risk of breaking something when removing components designed to be shared.
-There’s just no simple way to ensure there are no programs on your machine needing them.
+When you remove components designed to be shared, there’s always a risk of breaking something.
+There’s no simple way to be sure no program on your machine needs them.